davigl/customers-manager/README.md

 ## 👀 Preview

 This project was made with 2 days due to some problems with the plataform that delivers the test.
+Check live [Customers Manager](http://customers-manager.surge.sh/#/)

 ![](https://i.imgur.com/eM8DbqA.gif)